afondiel/edge-vision/CONTRIBUTING.md

 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 4. Your pull request will be reviewed by the maintainers.
 Be open to feedback and be prepared to make changes to your code.

-Thank you for contributing to this  Practical Guide on Edge Computer Vision!
+Thank you for contributing to this  Practical Guide on Edge Vision!